whoosh-bike/wsh-shell/docs/index.md

 - **Await Prompt** — await for a specific key press
 - **Different New Line Support** - handle different terminals setup (`\r`, `\n` or `\r\n`)
 - **Passwords Stored Salted & Hashed** — passwords are supplied and verified through a user-provided callback and always stored in a salted, hashed form; by default the module uses a lightweight Jenkins (non-cryptographic) hash, and no plaintext passwords are written to flash unless the integrator explicitly chooses to do so
+- **Command Option Validation** — during command registration, the shell automatically checks for duplicate short or long option flags within the same command and triggers an ASSERT if duplicates are detected

 ## 👾 Demo